JBGruber/paper_anti-minorities/README.md

 ```

 If something does not work, look at the end of the rendered versions of the notebooks (.html files) for the specific versions of the packages utilized here.

+[^1]: The order of authorship for this chapter reflects equal contributions from all authors.
+The names are listed alphabetically to emphasize this shared effort.